finnthedawg/WestEndDiner/README.md

   <img width="750"  src="./WestEndFlowchart.png">
 </p>

 In order to build this, I used a number of semaphores and a shared memory structure to communicate between the processes represented by server, client and cashier.
+The following pseudocode explains the logic of the program.

 * Coordinator:

 ```
+1. Create and attach all of our semaphores.
+2. Initialize and zero out an array of `struct clientData clients[TOTALPEOPLE]``
+3. sem_wait(&shmdata -> coordinator_sem); //Waits for the last client to leave.
+4. Print summary statistics
+5. Mark the SHM to be deleted.
+6. Detach the shared memory
 ```

 ---